-The other use for the small door in the barn loft was to test our bravery!
+Of course, the small door in the barn loft was part of our playhouse!
+And we used it to test our bravery!
 The door was about 9 feet above the ground.
 And us kids would, of course, have to jump out of it, just to see if we could do it.
 We could!
 And, surprisingly, no one broke an ankle or a leg.

 Puppet Shows and Other Activities